ricgreen1/Igby/README.md

 Igby window title bar now has additional useful information.\
 Added CL number to report file name.\
 Lots and lots of bug fixes!\

+02/30/23
+Been a while but I've been busy
+Added support for Unreal Game Sync (UGS)
+Added support for adding additional python libraries via prerequisites_lib.py Added ue_general_lib.py This is where I will implement general ue functionality Updated module_settings.py
+Added new Igby options to support new features UGS_EXE_PATH = path to ugs exe
+PY_LIBS = additional py libraries that will be supported in the future.
+Will work on slack integration first.